strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 This page contains explanations and code samples for developers who need to store their entities into the database.

 The Strongbox project uses [JanusGraph](https://janusgraph.org/) as its internal persistent storage through the corresponding [Gremlin](https://tinkerpop.apache.org/gremlin.html) implementation and [spring-data-neo4j](https://spring.io/projects/spring-data-neo4j#overview) middle tier.
-Also we use `JTA` for transaction management and the `spring-tx` implementation module from the Spring technology stack.
+We also use `JTA` for transaction management and the `spring-tx` implementation module from the Spring technology stack.

 ## Persistence stack